Two Theaters, One Stone: Historic Auditoriums Brought Back to Life in West Duluth

 “Everywhere I could, I recreated the original look.
-If i could not recreate the original look… Like those stairs up to that balcony is new, we went for a look that was period correct,” Boone said.
+If I could not recreate the original look… like those stairs up to that balcony is new, we went for a look that was period correct,” Boone gestured to the stairs.

 Just the West wasn’t enough.
 Boone bought the Interior Tomato next door to the theater to make room for bigger events.